ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-horace-f-1854.md

 If this Horace was still living in the area at the same time as Edward's son, and especially being of similar age, extra care should be taken to correctly identify any reporting on "Horace Mills" at the time in the local papers.

+At least some of these Mills may in fact be distant relations.